How to Balance Your Budget When School’s Out for The Summer

 Build summer season expenses into your annual budget when planning it each year.
 After all, it’s a lot easier to pay for eight weeks of summer camp when you arrange to save money from every paycheque to a “camp savings account” than it is to come up with hundreds of extra dollars for June and July.

 The same goes for summer expenses that occur when kids hang out at home instead of attending camp.
 Extra snacks, day trips, special events, and even sports activities to keep your kids busy can be built into your budget every week of the year as part of an Entertainment Fund.
-In addition, the enhanced UCCB means parents will have a few extra dollars to work with each month.

 Start planning long before summer starts.